pytools4dart/pytools4dart/README.md

 DART paths can also be configured afterwards it has been installed or when changing DART version.
 In that case, it must be done from outside `pytools4dartMTD` directory, otherwise it would configure the git cloned directory and not the installed one.
-Thus run the python session from another directory, or change directory with `os.chdir()` before importing `pytools4dart`.
+Thus run the python session from another directory and execute the configuration python line.
+It should automatically update the core API of the installed package `pytools4dart`.

 ## Features
 At the moment only part of DART simulator features are supported: